-Sustainability is ... a natural part of the USACE decision processes, [and is a] part of our organizational culture.
-USACE is a steward for some of the Nation's most important natural resources and we must ensure our stakeholders and partners receive products and services that provide for sustainable solutions that address short and long-term environmental, social, and economic considerations."
+Sustainability is an umbrella concept that encompasses energy, climate change and the environment to ensure today's actions do not negatively impact tomorrow.
+The Corps of Engineers is a steward for some of the Nation's most valuable natural resources, and must ensure customers receive products and services that provide sustainable solutions that address short and long-term environmental, social, and economic considerations."